blubitz/makel-dom/README.md

 // same as document.querySelector('.blog-post')
 dom('.blog-post')
 ```
-In addition, Dom can select elements relative to another element, even ones not yet added to the DOM.
+In addition, Dom can select elements relative to another element, even ones not yet added to the DOM tree.
 ```js
 const {makel, dom} = require('makel-dom')